Made from cow's milk

 Region: Lombardy (provinces of Bergamo, Brescia, Como, Cremona, Milan, Pavia and Varese)

 Fat content: 30%

 Alternative spellings: Ripe PDO Quartirolo, PDO Quartirolo Lombardo

 From Italy, comes Quartirolo Lombardo, a PDO (Protected Designation of Origin) cheese associated with the Stracchino family of cheeses.
-The PDO designation requires the production area of the cheese be limited to specific part of Lombardy, sandwiched between the Po plain and the pre-Alpine valleys between Bergamo and Lecco.
+The PDO designation requires the production area of the cheese to be limited to a specific part of Lombardy, sandwiched between the Po plain and the pre-Alpine valleys between Bergamo and Lecco.

 Quartirolo Lombardo is a typical table cheese that goes well with salads, cold dishes, fruits, walnuts and honey.
 It goes well with many local wines including Barbera d'Alba, Dolcetto delle Langhe, Nebbiolo d'Alba, and Pinot Bianco del Collio.